ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes.

+## 5.0.0.beta 8

+ - Added new node Light Saver for advanced light control based on motion sensor.
+ - Update layout of edit dialogs.

 ## 5.0.0.beta.7

  - Fix the general add tariff node so it handles periods that are not exact hours